LeoniePhiline/showcase-dl/README.md

 When downloading a Vimeo event or other live stream, then `yt-dlp` needs a few seconds to mux the downloaded stream into a video file.
 Therefore, after requesting exit with the `Q` or `Esc` key, or the combination `Ctrl+C`, the app will send an interrupt signal to `yt-dlp` to initiate the stream muxing.
-It will then wait for 5 seconds before shutting down completely and killing all remaining `yt-dlp` processes.
+It will then wait for all downloader processes to gracefully quit before shutting down completely.

-Currently, during these 5 seconds, the UI freezes.
-In the future, this will be fixed by making sure the UI keeps on rendering while waiting for child processes to shut down.

 ### Passing options to the downloader and extracting audio